mattshu/Archiver/README.md

 # Archiver
-A program for the OCD that displays file information under selected directories.
+A program for the OCD that displays file information under selected directories and exports the data to a file.